Krutonium/CustomQMK/README.md

-# K552/K556 NKRO/LED SLEEP MODE ENABLER
+# K582 NKRO and custom debounce Enabler

 All this does is toggle some flags and build the firmware from source.